codebysd/node-asyncback/README.md

 # Flexibility

-The `asyncmw` function is really generic that it converts an async function into a callback style function which accepts a callback as its last parameter.
+The `asyncback` function is really generic that it converts an async function into a callback style function which accepts a callback as its last parameter.
 Hence its usage is not limited to just ExpressJS middleware.
 This also works for functions that return a promise or promise-like result.

 # Safety

-The `asyncmw` can safely wrap non async/promised functions and the returned function can be invoked without the callback parameter.
+The `asyncback` can safely wrap non async/promised functions and the returned function can be invoked without the callback parameter.
 In such cases the wrapped function will be called synchronously and with all supplied arguments.
 However such usage is discouraged as it serves no beneficial purpose.